 Use window shades: If the car seat is right next to a window it probably gets really hot during the summer so the window shades help to keep it cooler.
 They’re also great to avoid the sun rays from hitting your kid’s faces when they’re in the car.
 You can get a shade that covers most of your window (we have this one because my toddler loved the giraffe) or one that covers your entire window.

-Products to keep your baby cool in the car seat:
+Products designed to keep your baby cool in the car seat:

 First of all, I want to clarify that in order to avoid compromising the safety of your car seat you should not put anything between your child’s back and the car seat.
 Any product that suggests you doing that is not adhering to safe car seat practices.

-Get a noggle: This is my #1 option when it comes to keeping your baby cool during hot days.
+Get a Noggle: This is my #1 option when it comes to keeping your baby cool during hot days and the most effective way to keep them cool.
 It’s an attachment that goes from your A/C vent to the car seat.
 It can be used for rear facing and forward facing.

 Get a cooling towel: We love to use these for babywearing but they also work for kids in car seats.
 All you have to do is wet the towel, twist it to remove excess water and it starts cooling without making them wet.